History of the United States (1980–1991): Foreign policy: Third World

 The Reagan administration also supplied funds and weapons to heavily militarily-influenced governments in El Salvador beginning in 1980 and Honduras, and to a lesser extent in Guatemala, which was ruled by right-wing military autocrat General Efraín Ríos Montt from 1982–83.
 It reversed ex-President Jimmy Carter's official condemnation of the Argentine junta for human rights abuses and allowed the CIA to collaborate with Argentine intelligence in funding the Contras.

-Central America was the administration's primary concern, especially El Salvador and Nicaragua, where the Sandinista revolution brought down the formerly U.S.-backed Somoza family rule.
+Central America was the Reagan administration's primary concern, especially El Salvador and Nicaragua, where the Sandinista revolution brought down U.S.-backed Anastasio Somoza Debayle's rule in 1979.
 The two countries had been historically dominated by multinational corporations and wealthy landowning oligarchs while most of their population remained in poverty; as a result, predominantly Marxist revolutionary leaders had won increasing support from the peasantry in both nations.

-In 1982 the CIA, with assistance from the Argentine national intelligence agency, organized and financed right-wing paramilitaries in Nicaragua, known as the Contras.
+In 1982, the CIA, with assistance from the Argentine national intelligence agency, organized and financed right-wing paramilitaries in Nicaragua, known as the Contras.
 The tracing of secret funds for this scheme led to the revelations of the Iran–Contra affair.
-In 1985 Reagan authorized the sale of arms in Iran in an unsuccessful effort to free U.S. hostages in Lebanon; he later professed ignorance that subordinates were illegally diverting the proceeds to the Contras, a matter for which Marine Lieutenant Colonel Oliver North, an aide to National Security Advisor John M. Poindexter, took much of the blame.
+In 1985, Reagan authorized the sale of arms in Iran in an unsuccessful effort to free U.S. hostages in Lebanon; he later professed ignorance that subordinates were illegally diverting the proceeds to the Contras, a matter for which Marine Lieutenant Colonel Oliver North, an aide to National Security Advisor John M. Poindexter, took much of the blame.
 Reagan's approval ratings plummeted in 1986 as a result of the scandal, and many Americans began to seriously question his judgement.
-While the president's popularity improved in his final two years, he would never again enjoy the support he had had in 1985.
-Predictably, the Democrats regained control of Congress in the 1986 midterm elections.
-Oliver North meanwhile achieved a brief celebrity status in 1987 during his testimonies before Congress.
+While the president's popularity improved in his final two years, he never again enjoyed the level of support he had had in 1985.
+Democrats regained control of Congress in the 1986 midterm elections.
+Oliver North, meanwhile, achieved a brief celebrity status in 1987 during his testimonies before Congress.

 In sub-Saharan Africa, the Reagan administration, with help from apartheid South Africa, also attempted to topple the substantially Cuban and Soviet-backed Marxist–Leninist FRELIMO and MPLA dictatorships of Mozambique and Angola, respectively, during those countries' civil wars.
 The administration intervened on the side of insurgent groups RENAMO in Mozambique and UNITA in Angola, supplying each group with covert military and humanitarian aid.

 In Afghanistan, Reagan massively stepped up military and humanitarian aid for mujahideen fighters against the Soviet proxy government there, providing them with Stinger anti-aircraft missiles.
 U.S. allies Saudi Arabia and Pakistan also provided the rebels with significant assistance.
 General Secretary Mikhail Gorbachev reduced and eventually ended his country's commitment to Afghanistan as Soviet troops there were bogged down in guerrilla war.